sluukkonen/possu/README.md

 Create an SQL query.

 This is the only way to create queries in Possu.
-Other Possu functions check at runtime that the query has been created with `sql`.
+To prevent accidental SQL injections, other Possu functions check at runtime that the query has been created with `sql`.

 ```typescript
 const query = sql`SELECT * FROM pet WHERE id = ${1}`
 // => { text: 'SELECT * FROM pet WHERE id = $1', values: [1] }
 ```

-Queries may also be nested.
+Queries may also be nested within other queries.
 This is a powerful mechanism for code reuse.

 ```typescript
 const query = sql`SELECT * FROM pet WHERE id = ${1}`